mcandocia/canyouseeme/README.md

 This script combines `bti.py` and `enc.py` to both hash data and then place that raw data in an image, was well as perform the reverse operations.

-See tests 1-2 in the `tests/` directory for examples of how this is used.
+See tests 1-2 in the `tests/` directory for examples of how this is used, as well as 9-10.